Serotonin333/indigo_dao/IPR_proposal/ipr.md

 * IPR VCA Exchange Fee (3%) - fee a user pays to purchase iAssets to the IPR (sell VCA to the IPR)

 ## Parameter Changes
-The current [Phase 1 Treasury Management](https://app.indigoprotocol.io/governance/polls/53) proposal that allocates
+The currently enacted [Proposal #53: Phase One Treasury Management](https://app.indigoprotocol.io/governance/polls/53)  allocates

 * 40% Operational Expenses (OPEX)
 * 30% distributed pro rata to INDY stakers
 * 30% INDY buybacks sent to the DAO Treasury

-would be revised with the following allocations
+and would be revised with the following allocations

 * 40% Operational Expenses (OPEX) - no change
 * 30% INDY buybacks distributed pro rata to INDY stakers